Getting Started at CWS

 Getting Access to Resources

-After your account is set up, you should be able to log in to any computer at CWS using your campus account.
-Once logged in, if you use the file browser (Windows Explorer), you will see three network drives named X, Y, and Z.
+After your account is given access, you should be able to log in to any CWS managed desktop or terminal server (see section on Terminal Servers) using your campus account.
+Once logged in you will see three network drives X, Y, and Z from Windows Explorer.

 Drive X is where projects are located, and if you need access to specific data folders, you can find them in there.
 If you need a new project folder created, you can send an email request to email@example.com and tell us the name of the project folder, who should have access, and copy your PI.